-Biocompatibility Testing For Medical Devices is used to measure the compatibility of a product with a biological system to ensure that it is not toxic or injurious and not causing immunological rejection when used in association with living tissue or a living system.
+Biocompatibility Testing is used to measure the compatibility of a product or medical device with a biological system to ensure that it is not toxic or injurious and not causing immunological rejection when used in association with living tissue or a living system.
 The test results are used to determine the potential toxicity resulting from contact with a material or medical devices and also to evaluate local and systemic reactions.